-Kirk Speraw is in his fifth year as an assistant coach at Iowa.
+Kirk Speraw is in his sixth year as an assistant coach at Iowa.
 Speraw, who has over three decades of coaching experience, assists in all aspects of the program including recruiting, opponent scouting, practices, player development and game preparation.

 Speraw has helped rejuvenate the Iowa basketball program since arriving at Iowa in 2010.
-Not only has the attendance at Carver-Hawkeye Arena increased by 57 percent, but Speraw has helped vault the program back to national prominence.
+Not only has the attendance at Carver-Hawkeye Arena increased by more than 50 percent, but Speraw has helped vault the program back to national prominence.